digital-science/dimcli/README.md

 dimcli private
 ```

-NOTE `live` is the instance name taken by default when no instance is specified.
+> NOTE `live` is the instance name taken by default when no instance is specified.

 ### Using the library from Python

+_TODO add more examples_

 ```
 In [1]: import dimcli